A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Two specific relevant applications

-{\rem Clearly, for a fixed computational cost, there exists a trade-off between exploration and accuracy, i.e., between $T$ and $N$.
-For a related discussion, see \cite{doucet2015efficient,ko2021optimal}. }
+{ {\rem For a fixed computational cost, there exists a trade-off between exploration and accuracy, i.e., between $T$ and $M$.
+For a related discussion, see \cite{doucet2015efficient,ko2021optimal,tran2013importance} and Section \ref{TradeoffSect}. }}

-Since simulating $N$ datasets for each $\vtheta$ can be costly, it has been proposed to use surrogates in order to accelerate the ABC algorithms.
-For instance, we can build a surrogate $\widehat{m}(\vtheta)$ considering the pairs $\{\vtheta_t,\widetilde{m}(\vtheta_t)\}$ or some related evaluations.
-In \cite{wilkinson2014accelerating}, a two-stage approach is used, where a GP surrogate of $\log m_\text{ABC}$ is built offline, and then a random-walk MH algorithm is applied on this surrogate An iterative refinement scheme using simulations $(\vtheta_t,{\bf y}_t^{(n)})$ is considered in \cite{meeds2014gps}.
-Finally, the work by \cite{gutmann2016bayesian} combines Bayesian optimization with ABC in a two-stage scheme to build a surrogate of the discrepancy function $\Delta_\vtheta$ which measures the difference between ${\bf y}_\text{true}$ and ${\bf y}_\vtheta$, the data generated with parameter $\vtheta$. {\rem In the ABC context, we identify two surrogate functions: an internal surrogate $h({\bf y}_{\texttt{true}}|{\bf y},\vtheta,\epsilon)$ (that, generally, could also depends on $\vtheta$ as in the synthetic likelihood approach \cite{price2018bayesian}) and the external surrogate $\widehat{m}(\vtheta)$, for accelerating the algorithm. }
+Since simulating $M$ datasets for each $\vtheta$ can be costly, it has been proposed to use surrogates in order to accelerate the ABC algorithms.
+For instance, we can build a surrogate $\widehat{p}(\vtheta)$ considering the pairs $\{\vtheta_t,\widetilde{p}_M( \vtheta_t)\}$ or some related evaluations.
+In \cite{wilkinson2014accelerating}, a two-stage approach is used, where a GP surrogate of $\log m_\text{ABC}$ is built offline, and then a random-walk MH algorithm is applied on this surrogate An iterative refinement scheme using simulations $(\vtheta_t,{\bf y}_t^{(i)})$ is considered in \cite{meeds2014gps}.
+Finally, the work by \cite{Gutmann15} combines Bayesian optimization with ABC in a two-stage scheme to build a surrogate of the discrepancy function $\Delta_\vtheta$ which measures the difference between ${\bf y}_\text{true}$ and ${\bf y}_\vtheta$, the data generated with parameter $\vtheta$. { {\rem Note that, in the ABC framework, we have different possibilities when building the surrogate.
+Rather than building a surrogate of the (log) likelihood, we can model the discrepancy $\Delta_{\vtheta}$.
+The advantages of modeling $\Delta_{\vtheta}$ are discussed in \cite{Gutmann15,jarvenpaa2019efficient}, for instance, $\Delta_{\vtheta}$ is independent of the bandwidth choice (and, more generally, of the kernel $h(\y_\text{obs}|\y,\vtheta,\epsilon)$). } }

+{\rem In the ABC context, we can identify two surrogate functions: an internal surrogate $h({\bf y}_{\texttt{true}}|{\bf y},\vtheta,\epsilon)$ (that, generally, could also depends on $\vtheta$ as in the synthetic likelihood approach \cite{price2018bayesian}) and the external surrogate $\widehat{p}(\vtheta)$, for accelerating the algorithm. }

-\subsection{Application to Reinforcement Learning}
+\subsection{Application to reinforcement learning}

 Reinforcement learning (RL), which has many connections with control theory \cite{gullapalli1992reinforcement,sutton2018reinforcement}, is a popular and fast-growing area of machine learning.
 An agent interacts with an environment by taking an action and, as a result of this action, it receives a state/observation and a reward.
 This occurs at each time step.
 One interaction/step is summarized as a state-action-reward triplet, $(s_t,a_t,r_t)$, where $t$ denotes the time index.
 Therefore, an episode consists of $T$ steps over the environment (e.g., playing a game, if the environment represents a game, or otherwise interacting with the environment -- such as in robotics)